Explore how semiconductors combining computing, sensing and networking deliver Level 3 autonomous driving and advanced driver assistance performance.

 TI accelerates the shift toward autonomous vehicles with expanded automotive portfolio

-As vehicles become more software defined and increasingly autonomous, automakers are under pressure to deliver faster AI decision making, accurate sensing, and reliable in vehicle connectivity across all vehicle segments.
+As vehicles become more software defined and increasingly autonomous, automakers are under pressure to deliver faster AI decision making, accurate sensing, and reliable in‑vehicle connectivity across all vehicle segments.
 Achieving this at scale requires computing platforms and sensing technologies that balance performance, power efficiency, and functional safety without increasing system complexity.

 Texas Instruments announced an expanded automotive semiconductor portfolio aimed at advancing safety and autonomy across vehicle fleets.
 Targeting advanced driver assistance systems and software defined vehicles up to SAE Level 3 autonomy, the update includes:

-- A high performance computing SoC
+- TDA5 high‑performance computing SoC family

-- An integrated 4D imaging radar transceiver, and
+- AWR2188 single‑chip 4D imaging radar transceiver

 Key technology features include: